pacelliv/gas-estimator-eip1559/README.md

 ```
 As you can see, in this project we use environment variables to handle our keys.
 See the `.env-example` file to see what you should put in your `.env` file. **Never use a private key associated with real funds for testing purposes, create a new wallet and import the private key**.

-For this project we only need a RPC URL, to interact and read from the network.
-You can get the `RPC_URL` from [Alchemy](https://www.alchemy.com/) for free.
+For this tutorial to interact with Ethereum network we need a RPC URL, which is a point to which we can connect and make API calls to interact with the blockchain, [Alchemy](https://www.alchemy.com/) offer free RPC url so go there and get one.

 To complete the structure of the project create a `.prettierc`, `.prettierignore` and `.gitignore` files and paste in them the contents that appear in the repo of the tutorial.